cimentadaj/RECSM_R_Course/Class 1/Slides/slides.md

 Introduction to R objects
 ========================================================

-R is also a calculator!
+R is also a calculator

 Try typing these operations in R: